cmeeren/Facil/.github/CONTRIBUTING.md

   most recent generator/runtime files (this includes using `<GeneratePackageOnBuild>`).
 * `Facil.Package` can’t have a project reference to `Facil.Generator` due to the different target frameworks, but the solution file has a build dependency set up between them, so that building `Facil.Package` will also build `Facil.Generator`.
-If using command-line utilities (like in the AppVeyor build script), the generator must be built manually before `Facil.Package`.
+If using command-line utilities (like in the GitHub Actions build script), the generator must be built manually before `Facil.Package`.
 * The Pack step will also remove the cached Facil version in the solution’s NuGet package cache (as well as all existing nupkg files in the nupkg output folder), ensuring that when `DbTests` is rebuilt, it restores the most recently built package.